Elizabeth Báthory: The Blood Countess of Hungary

 • Kimberly L. Craft, Infamous Lady: The True Story of Countess Erzsébet Báthory (2009).

-• Gábor Klaniczay, The Uses of Supernatural Power (1990) — witchcraft, belief, and early modern trials.
+• Gábor Klaniczay, The Uses of Supernatural Power (1990) — belief, witchcraft-era mentalities, and early modern accusations.